jerlendds/osintbuddy/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-*this project is a work-in-progress however feel free to extract out the crawler directory that's for the Google CSE scraper, it's very fast :)*
+*this project is a work-in-progress however feel free to extract out the serp directory that's for the Google scraper, it's very fast :)*

-Query the Google CSE API, store results, analyse, and more all through a deployable webapp.
+Query the Google CSE API, store results, analyze, and more all through a deployable webapp.